 for every $y \in {\rm range}(f)$ \cite[Lemma 4.1]{sagiv2020uq}.
 Since $g$ is a polynomial, $g\in C^1(\Omega)$.
 Furthermore, by Lemma \ref{lem:c2} we have that $\|f-g\|_{C^1} \lesssim n^{-5/2}\|f\|_{H^4(\Omega)}$, and so for sufficiently large $n$, $g'(\alpha)> \kappa_f /2 > 0$ for all $\alpha \in \Omega$.
 Therefore $p_{\nu}(y) = r(g^{-1}(y))/g'(g^{-1}(y))$ for every $y \in {\rm range}(g)$.
 It might be that the ranges of $f$ and $g$, which are the supports of $p_{\mu}$ and $p_{\nu}$, respectively, do not overlap.
 Assume for simplicity that $f(-1)=g(-1)$ but $g(1)>f(1)$, the other cases can be treated similarly.
 Then

 We begin with the second integral -

-where the last inequality is due to the Morrey-Sobolev embedding \eqref{eq:embedding}.
+where the last inequality is due to the Sobolev-Morrey embedding \eqref{eq:embedding}.
 Therefore, we need only to consider the first integral in \eqref{eq:l1_err_break}, and we therefore assume without loss of generality that ${\rm range}(f)={\rm range}(g)$, and so

 Denote $\alpha = f^{-1}(y)$ and $\alpha_*:\,= \alpha_* (\alpha) = g^{-1}(f(\alpha))$, then by change of variables

 Since $g'(\alpha)$ and $r(\alpha)$ are differentiable, then for any $\alpha\in \Omega$